dnlbowers/Vape-Store/TESTING.md

 |&check;| Users can not register with an email address that is already in use.
 |&check;| Users can successfully register for the site
 |&check;| Users can not register with a username that is already in use.
-|&check;| Users can not register with a password that is similar to their user name.
+|&check;| Users can not register with a password similar to their user name.
-|&check;| Users can not register with a password that is similar to their email address.
+|&check;| Users can not register with a password similar to their email address.
-|&check;| Users can not register with a password that is too short.
+|&check;| Users can not register with a too short password.
 |&check;| Errors are displayed to the user if any of the above are attempted.
 |&check;| Success message is displayed to the user if registration is successful.
 |&check;| User sees message to verify their email.
-|&check;| User can not login until they have verified their email.
+|&check;| Users can not log in until they have verified their email.
 |&check;| Verification email is sent to the user.
-|&check;| Verification email contains a link to verify the users email.
+|&check;| Verification email contains a link to confirm the user's email.
-|&check;| Once verified user can log in with their username or email.
+|&check;| Once verified, users, can log in with their username or email.
-|&check;| Users is redirected to the login in page once email is verified.
+|&check;| Users are redirected to the login in page once the email is verified.

 |passed | **Easily login or logout at any time** so that I can **access my personal account information and protect it from unauthorized viewing on shared devices.**
 |:---:|:---|
-|&check;| Log in/out options is visible on all pages under the my account dropdown.
+|&check;| Log in/out options are visible on all pages under the account dropdown.
-|&check;| Once logged out personal information is no longer visible.
+|&check;| Once logged out, personal information is no longer visible.
-|&check;| Once logged In the my account options change to reveal a profile link.
+|&check;| Once logged in, the account options change to reveal a profile link.
-|&check;| Once logged in/out the user is redirected to the home page.
+|&check;| Once logged in/out, the user is redirected to the home page.
 |&check;| User receives a success message when they log in/out.

 |passed | ...**Save my personal details to my profile from the checkout page** so that I **don’t have to enter them every time I make a purchase.**
 |:---:|:---|
 |&check;| The site has a profile page.
-|&check;| The profile page has a form to update the users details.
+|&check;| The profile page has a form to update the user's details.
 |&check;| Checkout form takes the information available in the profile for the checkout process
 |&check;| Details from checkout save if save info box checked
-|&check;| Details from checkout do not save if save info box not checked
+|&check;| Details from checkout do not save if the save info box is not checked
 |&check;| Shipping address on previous order unaffected by updating details.

 |passed | **Amend my personal details from my profile** so that I can **update information should there be any changes.**
 |:---:|:---|
 |&check;| User can update their details on the profile page.
-|&check;| Appropriate error messages are shown if the user enters invalid details.
+|&check;| Appropriate error messages are shown if the user enters invalid information.
-|&check;| Success message is shown if the user updates their details successfully.
+|&check;| Success message is displayed if the user updates their details successfully.
 |&check;| Shipping address on previous order unaffected by updating details.

 |passed | **Recover my password in case I forget it** so that I can **regain access to my account in the event I lose my password.**
 |:---:|:---|
 |&check;| The site has a password reset page.
-|&check;| The password reset page has a form to enter the users email address.
+|&check;| The password reset page has a form to enter the user's email address.
 |&check;| Email is sent with password reset token.
-|&check;| Link in email takes user to password reset page.
+|&check;| Link in the email takes the user to the password reset page.
 |&check;| Password reset page has a form to enter the new password.
-|&check;| User get a success message once password has been reset
+|&check;| User gets a success message once the password has been reset
-|&check;| User can now log in with their new password.
+|&check;| Users can now log in with their new password.

 |passed | **Receive an email confirmation upon registration** so that I can **confirm the registration process worked correctly.**
 |:---:|:---|
-|&check;| Email sent upon registration asking for the user to verify there email address.
+|&check;| Email sent upon registration asking for the user to verify their email address.

 #### **EPIC 4 - Sorting and Searching:**